akrzemi1/__sandbox__/outcome_practical_example.md

 The goal of the validation is not only to report a binary success or failure, but to give the user a good feedback on what in paricular is considered wrong with her input.

+### Constraints

+Note that I am creating a lot of stringc underway.
+They may throw `std::bad_alloc`.
+I am ok with that.
+I do not want to avoid any exceptions.
+I want to report validation failures in `expected` and other run-time situations like resurce shortage are dealt through stack unwinding.

+This is validation.
+It is not a performance-critical component.

 ## The source code
 ```c++
 #include <boost/outcome.hpp>